 Tenant Initiated Notifications

-Eclipses allows tenants to send notifications to their customers in the form of SMS, Email and in application push notifications.
+Eclipse allows tenants to send notifications to their customers in the form of SMS, email, and in-application push notifications.

 SMS and Email Notifications